Torus orbit closures in the flag variety: Generic torus orbit closures in Richardson varieties

 \subsection{Richardson varieties and Bruhat interval polytopes}

 For $v,w\in S_n$ with $v\leq w$ in the Bruhat order, the Richardson variety $X^v_w$ is defined to be the intersection of the Schubert variety $X_w$ and the opposite Schubert variety $X^v=w_0X_{w_0v}$.
-It is known that every Richardson variety $X^v_w$ is a ${T}$-invariant irreducible subvariety of $\flag(n)$ and Moreover, a $T$-fixed point $uB$ is contained in $X^v_w$ if and only if $v\leq u\leq w$ in the Bruhat order.
+It is known that every Richardson variety $X^v_w$ is a $T$-invariant irreducible subvariety of $\flag(n)$ with respect to the $T$-action on $\flag(n)$ and

+See~\cite[Section~1.3]{Brion_Lecture} for more details.
+Moreover, a $T$-fixed point $uB$ is contained in $X^v_w$ if and only if $v\leq u\leq w$ in the Bruhat order.
 Accordingly, the set of $T$-fixed points of $X^v_w$ is identified with the Bruhat interval

-Recall that the moment map $\mu$ in \eqref{eq:moment-map} sends $uB$ to $\vertex{u}=(u^{-1}(1),\dots,u^{-1}(n))$.
+Recall that the moment map $\mu \colon G/B \to \R^n$ in \eqref{eq:moment-map} sends $uB$ to $\vertex{u}=(u^{-1}(1),\dots,u^{-1}(n))$.
 Hence we have

 Motivated by this fact, we provide the following definition.

 \begin{definition}[{\cite{KodamaWilliams}}] For elements $v$ and $w$ in ${S}_{n}$ with $v\leq w$, we define a polytope $\Q^v_w$ by

 This polytope is called a \emph{Bruhat interval polytope}.
 Note that $\Q^e_w$ is the polytope $\Q_w$ introduced in Section~\ref{sec:Schubert}. \end{definition}